By Assenting to Big Tech TOS with Only Minor Changes

 Notice that the government incurs expenses but does not receive value from these relationships.
 The communication of the US government to the public is subject to multiple Constitutional and regulatory requirements, and each communication channel increases the cost.
 Incoming communication is even more problematic.
 For example, a person can send information to @FBI about a crime in progress, and that person might expect that information to be handled as if it were a call to 911, when, in reality, it is probably ignored.

-The Obama administration opened almost no accounts on MySpace which was the leading social media platform before it.
-Examples from 2009-2011:
+The Obama administration opened almost no accounts on MySpace, owned by Rupert Murdoch, which was the leading social media platform before it.
+Also, the agreement with MySpace was almost a normal government – contractor agreement.
+That was a drastic difference from the agreements with YouTube, Facebook, and Twitter.

 https://web.archive.org/web/20101229054259/http://www.gsa.gov/portal/category/100000 https://web.archive.org/web/20101229054032/http://www.gsa.gov/portal/category/100139 https://web.archive.org/web/20101230142751/http://www.usa.gov/ https://web.archive.org/web/20091231133242/https://www.usa.gov/ https://web.archive.org/web/20101220210937/http://www.defense.gov/ https://web.archive.org/web/20101218212515/http://www.fema.gov/ https://web.archive.org/web/20111229232312/http://www.hhs.gov/ Rare exception: https://web.archive.org/web/20101230110253/https://www.fcc.gov/